mmdevcodes/FocusOverlay/README.md

 ## Notes

 - Special thanks to NV as it was inspired by his [Flying Focus](https://github.com/NV/flying-focus) UI concept.
+- The jQuery version is still available at in the [jQuery](https://github.com/mmahandev/FocusOverlay/tree/jquery) branch.
+It is no longer mantained.

 #### Todo

 - Examples page
-- Finish rewriting README
+- Make zIndex be CSS only
+- Add refreshPosition method
-- Add jQuery variant redirect
+- Add currentTarget var